Jeb Bush: Donald Trump’s ‘Going-Alone-Ism’ Is ‘Really Dangerous’

 During the Republican primary, Bush described Trump as a “chaos candidate,” predicting that he would become a “chaos president” if he manages to win, according to ABC News.
 Trump, on the other hand, frequently insulted Jeb Bush and dismissed his comments.

-Following Trump’s victory in the Republican primary, Bush published a lengthy Facebook post congratulating his opponent but noting that, in his opinion, neither Donald Trump nor Hillary Clinton have what it takes to lead the United States.
+Following Trump’s victory in the Republican primary, Bush published a lengthy Facebook post congratulating his opponent but noting that, in his opinion, neither Donald Trump nor Hillary Clinton has what it takes to lead the United States.